Made in China

 - Displays of anger: Chinese business people may apply pressure through outward shows of anger causing you to fear that you may lose the contract.
 The best option is once again to remain calm and patient.

-- Attrition: Chinese negotiators may engage in lengthy discussions in order to wear you down.
+- Attrition: Chinese negotiators may engage in lengthy discussions to wear you down.
 Be patient and be prepared.

 In addition to strategic differences, cultural differences will also be at play.
-Where someone from the US would search for the clear alternative, someone from China might look for a way to combine both options in order to minimize risk.
-For example, a supplier in China is unlikely to make exclusive deals.
+Where someone from the US would search for the clear alternative, someone from China might look for a way to combine both options to minimize risk.

 Regulations and Permits